Violet24K/ZJUI_MATH286_FA21_LAB/README.md

 # ZJUI_MATH286_FA21_LAB
-DO NOT COPY THIS WORK!
+DO NOT COPY THE WORK FOR THE LAB!
 I am not responsible for your plagiarism!

+Also, you're not allowed to print my cheatsheet as yours!
+Violation to the rules may cause serious consequence!